luciano200x/gpt4ll/README.md

   * Chat search: Chat history can be searched, effectively querying the underlying messages in the database and returning only the corresponding subject headers, which makes it very efficient.
   * Parallel processing: To support this, I had to implement asynchronous processing, meaning you can run several processes at once.
 This saves times, since I can have the LLM finish a reaction and generate a subject at the same time.
   * Streaming text: The models that support this had streaming text enabled.
 This in combination with parallel processing was difficult to get to work properly.
-  * Features I turned off because I didn't use them (I put code for this in another branch of this project, check it out):
+  * Features I that are excluded from the Lite branch (I put code for this in another branch of this project, check it out):
-   - I also added the possibility to upload images.
+    - I added the possibility to upload images.
 To do this I had to implement a new route in the processing to the LLM's.
+Images are, at the time of writing, only processed by OPENAI's GPT4-Vision-Preview model.
     - Web search.
-It was possible to query a web search using the Bing connector.
+It is possible to perform a web search using the Bing connector.
     - Summarize text.
-Possible to summarize the text that was entered in the chat.
+Possible to summarize the text on a webpage based on putting only the url in the chat.
+For this functionality to work, I had to implement web-browsing based on the Selenium library.